hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/styles.md

   {{demo.snippet "list-group-colour-variants"}}
 {{/docs-demo}}

+### List group header

+The boostrap list group styles are extended by adding the class `.list-group-item-header` which applies the font weight defined the the variable `$list-group-header-font-weight`.
+The default is 600.

 Custom colours can be added to this map, by defining your own `$theme-colors` map *before* importing `ember-skeleton-variables`.

 {{docs-snippet name="adding-cutom-bootstrap-colours.scss" language="css"}}